AdobeDocs/creative-cloud-enterprise-learn.en/help/quick-reference/overview-ref.md

 ![Creative Cloud Hero Image](../assets/CCEbanner.png)

-As an enterprise creative, you need to collaborate with distributed teams, establish scalable processes, and comply with corporate systems and guidelines.
-These quick reference guides will help you learn new features in Creative Cloud.
+As an enterprise creative, you must collaborate with distributed teams, establish scalable processes, and comply with corporate systems and guidelines.
+These quick reference guides help you learn new features in Creative Cloud.

 ## Click to download a PDF of the quick reference guide